wangziqi2013/wangziqi2013.github.io/_posts/2021-10-02-openlambda.markdown

    Besides, the scheduler may also take the distribution of cached packages into account when making decisions, and can prioritize dispatching functions requiring certain packages to a worker node that already cached these packages.

+4. Due to the fact that web applications may issue several RPC requests in the same session to complete a single logical task, the platform should enable serverless functions to preserve states across invocations in the form of user cookies.
+   Besides, the platform may offer to maintain low-level cross-invocation states, such as open TCP connections, which can be bound to function instances.
+This enables function instances to talk to the same user session on the web application using the same TCP connection.